beamerkun/scale-manager/RESEARCH.md

 ### Results

-Bytes 0-3 seem to repeat provided user data
+Bytes 0-3 seem to repeat provided user data.

+Most of data is kept in fixed-point numbers with one number after decimal point.

 Byte offset | Contents
 ----------- | --------